How would you cope if I were to tell you that you will never walk again?

 What if you wake up from a sleep to discover that you have been in a coma for a month?

-Do you think that you could deal with this?
+Read on and tell me, do you think that YOU could deal with this?

 This is the true story of a man that I met in the Isaan region of Thailand.
 Two years ago Colin was knocked off his motorbike by a car which was going the wrong way down a dual carriageway and which proceeded to turn his life upside down.

 I was in the North East of Thailand and doing a work exchange with Colin and his wife Wichien on their small-holding.
 I had learnt about them via the Workaway website (which I have used many times over the last few years).
 I was very quickly made to feel a part of their family.

 Colin who is originally from the north of England married Wichien five years ago.
 They set up home together and after working in the remote mountains (that in itself is a fascinating story) they returned to her home village and they built a house.